About Costa Rica

-- Costa Ricans refer to themselves as “Ticos”.
+- The nickname for Costa Ricans is “Ticos”.
 This is because of the habit in Spanish of using the diminutive, and that at a much higher rate than most other Spanish speaking countries.
 For example, “perro” (dog) will be known as “perrito” (little dog), no matter how big it is!
 A coffee (café) will be known as a cafecito (little coffee), and so on.
 This little language quirk sounds delightful and gives the Ticos their nickname!

 - Costa Rica has over 25% of its land area protected as either a national park or wildlife reserve.
 This is the largest percentage of territory protected out of any other country in the world.

-- Street names do not exist in Costa Rica.
-Everything is counted in distance from a local landmark.
-For example, the Costa Rican Vacations office is addressed like this: 100 meters west and 50 meters north of the main entrance to the National Stadium. it definitely is complicated for visitors, but Ticos themselves get around just fine!
+- Street names are not regularly used exist in Costa Rica.
+In general, addresses are given in terms of distance from a local landmark.
+For example, the Costa Rican Vacations office has the following address: 100 meters west and 50 meters north of the main entrance to the National Stadium. it definitely is complicated for visitors, but Ticos themselves get around just fine!

-- Every town, no matter how small, has a church, a soccer pitch and a pulperia (small store).
+- Every town, no matter how small, has a church, a soccer field, and a pulpería (corner store).
 All churches face west in Costa Rica, which is extremely helpful when finding your way around due to the lack of street names!